-- Reviewing and evaluating market practices and trends in relation to remuneration relevant to the Group; - Reviewing and making recommendations to the Board in relation to the Group's remuneration policies; - Reviewing and making recommendations to the Board in relation to the Group's remuneration practices; - Overseeing the performance of the Managing Director, Chief Financial Officer and other members of senior executive management and non-executive Directors: - Reviewing and making recommendations to the Board in relation to the remuneration of the Managing Director, Chief Financial Officer and other members of senior executive management and of non-executive Directors; and - Preparing for the Board any report that may be required under applicable legal or regulatory requirements in relation to remuneration matters.
+- Reviewing and evaluating market practices and trends in relation to remuneration relevant to the Group; - Reviewing and making recommendations to the Board in relation to the Group's remuneration policies; - Reviewing and making recommendations to the Board in relation to the Group's remuneration practices: - Overseeing the performance of the Group CEO, Chief Financial Officer and other members of senior executive management and non-executive Directors; - Reviewing and making recommendations to the Board in relation to the remuneration of the Group CEO, Chief Financial Officer and other members of senior executive management and of non-executive Directors; and - Preparing for the Board any report that may be required under applicable legal or regulatory requirements in relation to remuneration matters.

-The Committee reviews and sets key performance indicators (KPI's) relating to financial and non-financial targets for senior executive management at the commencement of each financial year.
+The Committee is charged with reviewing and setting key performance indicators (KPI's) relating to financial and non-financial targets for senior executive management at the commencement of each financial year.